tobiste/tectonicr/README.md

 -   **Download and filter world stress map data** using `download_WSM()`

+> The {tectonicr} package is all about orientation data in 2D.
+For analyzing orientations in 3D (spherical statistics, equal-area projections, etc. ), check out the [structr](https://github.com/tobiste/structr) package!

 ## Prerequisites

 You must have R installed on your system (see <https://www.r-project.org/>).